 Available since 2009, it supports Ultra HD 4K resolutions up to 3840 × 2160 pixels at 24 Hz, 25 Hz, and 30 Hz and 4096 × 2160 pixels at 24 Hz.
 With this version, there is also support for bidirectional communication between devices, which made it possible to introduce Ethernet support.
 Thanks to these specifications, it is compatible with any modern device and is one of the most-used cables.

-This version was introduced in 2013 and supported HDR and HFR technology for 4K (2160p) videos shot at 48 or 60 fps.
+This version was introduced in 2013 and supported HDR, and HFR technology for 4K (2160p) videos shot at 48 or 60 fps.
 It also has 32-channel audio management and support for dynamic auto lip-sync.

 This is the most modern cable available and has significantly better specifications than its predecessors.
 There is talk of support for resolutions up to 10K and a cable capable of supporting up to 48 Gbps of total maximum bandwidth.

-It also features support for dynamic HDR and Game Mode VRR and enhances the return channel for audio (eARC).
+It also features dynamic HDR and Game Mode VRR and enhances the return channel for audio (eARC).
 Dynamic HDR, eARC, and Game Mode VRR do not necessarily require the use of the new cable, and manufacturers wishing to do so could integrate them via a firmware update even in devices with HDMI 2.0 connection.

 Since the latest generation cables are backward compatible with previous ones, it is advisable always to buy HDMI 2.0 or higher cables instead of making mistakes.
 Also, HDMI cables can have a length that can vary from a minimum of one meter up to a maximum of twenty meters.
-The length does not affect the quality of the signal.
+However, the length does not affect the quality of the signal.

 Types of HDMI cables